Can You Spray Wood Stain With a Paint Sprayer

 Here is more information on how to use a Wagner Double Duty paint sprayer so you can learn exactly how to use the paint sprayer.
 That post talks about using paint instead of stain, but other than that, how to use it is the same.
 You just wouldn’t need to thin the stain.

-Plus, if you pick a sprayer that can work with stain and paint, you will be able to accomplish so much more around your house!
+If you pick a sprayer that can work with stain and paint, you will be able to accomplish so much more around your house.
+And you won’t have to spend money on 2 tools!

 Also, when it comes to wood, different projects call for different treatments.
 So, make sure you pick the right stain for your project.
 It would be near impossible to spray gel wood stain from a paint sprayer, unless you thin it out.

-For more information on what stain to choose for your project, visit our best wood stain for refinishing furniture post.
+For more information on what stain to choose for your project, check out our best wood stains for refinishing furniture post.

 You have two main options when applying wood stain: brushing on the stain or spraying it.